aekt/todo-kt/README.md

 # todo-kt

 A simple todo app run in Android written in Kotlin.

-Android Studio: 3.2
+Android Studio: Jellyfish

 ## Bug

+- Removed todo/finished item reappears after switching tab
-- Pressing enter don't create todo item
+- Done action in keyboard doesn't create todo item

-## Improvement

-- Delete task at finished list
-  - Long press to invoke a confirm dialog
-  - If user confirm the action, the item will be deleted

 ## Task

 1. Show me you can read code and produce good clean code
-2. Fix the bug
+2. Fix the above bugs
-3. Add the delete feature
-4. Any refactoring you think will make the code better, reduce the chance to produce bugs.
+3. Any refactoring you think will make the code better, reduce the chance to produce above bugs

 ## Constraint

-- You are not allow to import external library
+- You are not allowed to import any external libraries
 - Time limits is 1 hr

 ## Evaluation